/>

 What we want to see

-1. Continuity of Care Safeguarded – ensuring no interruption to clinically endorsed treatment once established.
+1. Continuity of care safeguarded – ensuring there is no interruption to clinically endorsed treatment once it has been established.

-2. Streamlined Approval Pathways – multi-year or standing approval pathways are put in place for veterans and widowed partners with chronic health conditions or are in high need of support.
-Particularly for veterans and widows who are ageing and veterans who meet the thresholds for needing a Gold Card.
+2. Streamlined approval pathways – multi-year or standing approval pathways for veterans and widowed partners with chronic health conditions or high support needs, particularly for ageing veterans and widows and for veterans who meet the threshold for a Gold Card.

-3. Minimise Administrative Burden – ensure that DVA designs and delivers a process around this policy that does not rely on family/carer intervention and is simple, timely, and transparent.
+3. Minimise administrative burden – ensuring DVA designs and delivers a process that does not rely on family or carer intervention and is simple, timely and transparent.

-4. Clear Operational Guidance – we want clear criteria published on what constitutes a “Valid clinical need” and who determines it alongside the approval timeframes and review processes.
+4. Clear operational guidance – publishing clear criteria on what constitutes a “valid clinical need”, who determines it, and the relevant approval timeframes and review processes.

-5. Ongoing monitoring and transparent reporting – from DVA on the implementation of this policy tracking and reporting on key metrics to determine if it is ceasing overservicing, approval rates, access issues and the impact of the policy initiative on older and regional veterans and widowed partners.
+5. Ongoing monitoring and transparent reporting – regular reporting from DVA on implementation of the policy, including key metrics such as whether it is reducing overservicing, approval rates, access issues, and the impact on older veterans, regional veterans, and widowed partners.

 Shopping Cart